withtimesgo1115/gradCAM-YOLOv3-pytorch/README.md

   - color map based on PIL Image library
   - pixel matplot and color map based on openCV
   - the color map of object which has the highest score
+4. misc_functions contains some useful image processing functions
-4. Run predict_test.py file to generate figures
+5. Run predict_test.py file to generate figures

 ## References
 1. https://github.com/yizt/Grad-CAM.pytorch